kaiz16/stackfolio/README.md

 ## Contact

 If you have any questions or feedback, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/realkaiz).
 Please be respectful and professional in your communication.
-I am always open to feedback and suggestions, and I will do my best to respond to your queries in a timely manner.
+I am always open to feedback and suggestions, but I will not tolerate any disrespectful behavior.

 ## Conclusion